Lennie Pond: Career

-His career totals include 234 career starts, one win, 39 top fives, 88 top tens, five poles, and a best championship finish of 5th in 1976.
+His career totals include 234 career starts, one win, 39 top-fives, 88 top-tens, five poles, and a best championship finish of 5th in 1976.
 He beat out Darrell Waltrip for rookie of the year honors in 1973.
 Five years later, Pond won his first career race at Talladega Superspeedway.
-Before retiring Pond raced his last race on September 10, 1989, at Richmond International Raceway in the Miller High Life 400 where he finished in 11th place.
+Before retiring Pond raced his last race on September 10, 1989, at Richmond International Raceway in the Miller High Life 400 where he finished in eleventh place.

 Pond later became a car salesman at Heritage Chevrolet in Chester, Virginia.

 Pond died February 10, 2016, from complications of cancer.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)